 Mistake # 8 – not focusing on ad copy

 Ad copy can make or break a campaign.
-It doesn’t matter how good the rest of your campaign is – whether that’s targeting, images, branding.
+It doesn’t matter how good the rest of your campaign is – whether that’s targeting, images, or branding.
 Good ad copy that speaks to your customer is priceless.
 The most common mistake I see – and this is especially true in the coaching world, is confusing ad copy.
 Make it super-clear what you are promoting.
-Use punchy, not woolly, language, and make sure it’s super-simple for anyone to understand.
+Use punchy, not woolly, language, and make sure it’s super simple for anyone to understand.
 If you really aren’t a great writer, get yourself signed up to Fiverr and hire someone.
 If you haven’t been on Fiverr in the last year or two, it’s not like it used to be.
-It’s full of really amazing professionals offering some high-quality packaged services, and there are plenty of fantastic writers on there who specialise in ads.
+It’s full of really amazing professionals offering some high-quality packaged services, and there are plenty of fantastic writers on there who specialize in ads.

 Mistake # 9 – not researching your target customer and not knowing where to target them

 If you’re targeting a broad demographic – be that age, sex, income – then stop!
 Your targeting needs to be much more fine-tuned than that if you want your ad to succeed.
-Spend some time putting together a customer avatar – a clear, detailed picture of who your customer is, their likes, dislikes, values, behaviors.
+Spend some time putting together a customer avatar – a clear, detailed picture of who your customer is, their likes, dislikes, values, and behaviors.
 The more accurate your targeting is, the easier it’s going to be to make your campaign profitable.

 Mistake # 10 – not having a clear idea of your ad budget

 It’s very easy (and someone scary – especially for a new business) to start running up hundreds or thousands of dollars in ad spend on Facebook.
 Never start spending money on ads in the hope you’re going to 10x the return.
 This is your business, your money, and you need to think practically.
-If you’re going to spend money on ads (especially if you’re using an ad manager) make it crystal-clear upfront what your total budget is going to be – and make sure you can afford that budget.
+If you’re going to spend money on ads (especially if you’re using an ad manager), make it crystal-clear upfront what your total budget is going to be – and make sure you can afford that budget.

-And Finally….It’s Worth Taking The Time To Master Ads Properly
+And Finally…It’s Worth Taking The Time To Master Ads Properly

 There are many things you can pick up in business over time and with experience and kind of muddle your way through, but ad management is something that is worth investing some time in and learning the ropes from experts.
-If you haven’t done so already, invest in some basic training that covers how to set up, monitor and optimise your ads on Facebook.
+If you haven’t done so already, invest in some basic training that covers how to set up, monitor, and optimize your ads on Facebook.
 I’d recommend this beginner’s Facebook course from Udemy as a great starting point (it’s sometimes on offer at a discount – if it’s for sale for any price under $50 I’d grab it).